COGS108/Overview/COGS108-Syllabus.md

 ### Turning In Assignments

 Assignments will be submitted individually on datahub.
 We’ll talk about the details for submission in class.
 Assignments will always be released a week before the assignment due date.
-On weeks with assignment deadlines, they will always be due Wednesday at 11:59 PM of the week specified (see Course Schedule below).
+On weeks with assignment deadlines, they will always be due Fridays at 11:59 PM of the week specified (see Course Schedule below).

 **Check to ensure that your file shows up under “Submitted assignments” on datahub after you click submit!!!**.
 If the file is the incorrect file, corrupted, or otherwise unreadable, we cannot grade it and we will mark your assignment as late.
 There will be at least a dozen people each quarter who tell say "I'm so sorry I forgot to click submit!
 Can I please get it graded without late?"
 And my answer will be no. Do not be that person!